narraje/LogicalPrompting/README.md

 Nico and Harsh

+Things to look out for:
+-Hallucination
+-Dead ends
+We will mark down these inconsitency's and mistakes in the LLMs responses throughout all stages.
+If we see these unfavorable results we will play around with sentiment and perform sentiment analysis.

 Step 1:
 Sunday 11/17/24
 Hand pick questions from our array of homeworks and choose our subset of LLMs.
 Begin base testing stage with questions (no prompting).
 Additionally, base testing for questions will be done individually, so the results of a prior question cannot influence the results of ones following it.
 Analyze and compare results between LLMs.